Pangauwin/Pruneau-Engine-dev/README.md

 For the moment, I am focusing on making it work with my machine.
 Theoretically, a simple cmake command could be enough to make the program run on your machine, but I doubt that in practice this works.

-## Prebuilt binairies
-Prebuilt binairies will arrive as soon as the first version (even if unstable) is released.
-As explained, it will first come on Windows and then on Linux.
-There will be one binary for each major version release.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.